p3r7/blog/_posts/2021-05-10-norns-community.md

 [^3]: I extenively use [org-mode](https://orgmode.org/) to offload as much things as possible out of my brain.

-[^4]: GitHub pull requests were not necessary the most user-friendly way to approach documentation.
+[^4]: GitHub pull requests were not necessary the most user-friendly way to approach collaborative editing.

 [^5]: Notably the importance of having the same information delivered in different forms to target different contexts and different users.
 See also: [The Documentation System](https://documentation.divio.com/)